jepersson/jepersson.github.io/_posts/2017-05-07-p2-surviving-titanic.md

 competition](https://www.kaggle.com/c/titanic/data) which works as an introduction to their machine learning competitions.
-We will use the same dataset but focus more on our analysis of the data rather than making predictions of who should live or die.
+We will use the same dataset but focus more on our analysis of the data rather than making predictions of who will live or die.

-We start by reading in the data using the pandas CSV reader and take a look at what we have.
+We start by reading in the data using the pandas CSV reader and take a look at what we have to play with.

 ```python
 passengers = pd.read_csv('titanic-data.csv')
 passengers.head(3)
 ```

 | | PassengerId | Survived | Pclass | Name | Sex | Age | SibSp | Parch | Ticket | Fare | Cabin | Embarked |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- | --- |